Porcelain Veneers in Denton, TX

 Frequently Asked Questions

-Is the porcelain veneers procedure painful?
+Is the porcelain veneer procedure painful?

 Receiving porcelain veneers is painless since the procedure itself is minimally-invasive.
 To ensure you won’t feel any pain or discomfort, your dentist can administer a local anesthetic beforehand.
 While it’s normal to feel some mild sensitivity right after treatment, this usually fades within only a few hours and is easily manageable with pain medication or an ice pack.